Search by

 About the Property

 Griffith University Village is located at Griffith Way, Southport, 4215, Australia.
 Griffith University Village offers excellent student accommodation in Gold Coast.
 Students can choose from non-ensuite, studios, and shared apartments to fit their lifestyle and budget.
-This accommodation is just a 7-minute drive away from Griffith University and 23 minutes drive away from Bond University, giving students easy access to both academic and social opportunities.
+Griffith University Village apartments are just a 7-minute drive away from Griffith University and 23 minutes drive away from Bond University, giving students easy access to academic opportunities.

 Features